directus/directus/.changeset/lucky-badgers-crash.md

 ---
-"@directus/utils": patch
+"@directus/app": patch
 ---

-Fixed Live Preview when user didn't have all fields permissions and URL was using `$version` fake field
+Fixed Live Preview when the URL contains `version` field while the user doesn't have full field permissions on the collection